marcliberatore/230-lab-bits-and-bytes/README.md

 ...
 ```

-Then a set of fruits
+Then a set of fruits, e.g.,

 ```
 {apple, grape, pineapple}